Often the expression ohayou gozaimasu [おはようございます] translates as good morning, but is that really what it means? What if I say no?

 We've already written a full article talking about the meaning of Gozaimasu. such word derives from the vergo enjoyed a polished form of desu or verb to be.

-Today is the day gozaimasu is used at the end of expressions in order to increase your strength, express humility and education.
+Today is the day enjoy is used at the end of expressions in order to increase your strength, express humility and education.
 This is the formal way of saying good morning.

-That is, usually Japanese people who know each other and have a certain intimacy usually use only the ohayou.
-Goimasu is used only when you want to be more formal.
+That is, usually Japanese people who know each other and have a certain intimacy usually use only the ohayou. gozaimasu is used only when you want to be more formal.